bludit/docker/README.md

     -d bludit/docker:latest
 ```

-To get access visit with your browser http://localhost:8000
+To get access, visit with your browser: [http://localhost:8000](http://localhost:8000)

 ### Stop the container